ffund/tcp-ip-essentials/online-faq.md

 * your Lab 8 submission is 35 hours late, because you finished most of the assignment early, but then had a migraine headache before you could finish the rest,
 * and the rest of your work is submitted on time,

-then there is no penalty, because the "Total Lateness" across all assignments is less than 48 hours.
+then there is no penalty, because the "Total Lateness" across all assignments is only 47 hours, and hasn't exceeded the "free" amount (48 hours).
 (You don't have to ask permission, and you don't have to let me know why your submission was late.)

 There is a penalty off your overall lab grade of 0.5 point/hour after 48 hours.
 For example, if you earn a perfect score on every lab assignment but had 73 hours of "Total Lateness" across the entire semester, your lab score will be 100-(1/2)25 = 87.5.